Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Aircraft Collision Avoidance Application

 \paragraph{\textbf{Combined Factors.}} In our experiments, it is rare for \iac{nmac} to be attributable to a single cause.
 More commonly, a combination of factors contribute to the \ac{nmac}. \Cref{fig:pairwise4} shows an example of an encounter where multiple factors contribute to the \ac{nmac}.
 In \Cref{fig:pairwise4}, crossing time played a crucial role in the \ac{nmac}.
 However, there are a number of other factors that are important as well.
-The horizontal behavior where they are turning into each other is significant as it reduces the time to closest approach.
+The behavior where the aircraft turn horizontally towards each other is significant as it reduces the time to closest approach.
 The two vertical maneuvers of aircraft 1 before receiving \iac{ra} are also important.
 Similar observations can be made for many of the other \ac{nmac} encounters found.